-For employees not eligible for Cafeteria Plan Benefits under Section 2.1 above, the County shall pay the employee-only premium for the least expensive vision insurance plan, and any increases thereto.
-The employee shall pay the difference between the employee-only County contribution and the buy-up option.
+The County shall pay the employee-only premium for the least expensive vision insurance plan, and any increases thereto.
+The employee shall pay the difference between the employeeonly County contribution and the buy-up plan option.
 Dependent vision coverage is available at the employee's expense.